mfridman/srfax/README.md

 fmt.Println(ok) // true
 ```

 With a `*Client` one runs all the supported SRFax operations.
-For each method this client will construct a request, send it via POST and decode the response into a corresponding type.
+For each method this client will construct a request operation, send it via POST and decode the response into a corresponding type.

 Some methods require many arguments so they'll typically be wrapped in a struct with a Cfg suffix (E.g., ForwardFax, QueueFax and UpdateViewedStatus).